-Our net tangible book value as of August 31, 2007 was \$ or \$ per share of common stock on a pro forma basis to reflect the reclassification of all 29,323 shares of our common stock, par value \$1.00 per share, into shares of class B common stock.
+Our net tangible book value as of August 31, 2007 was \$(709,077,000) or \$(8.45) per share of common stock, which reflects the reclassification of all 29,323 shares of our common stock, par value \$1.00 per share, into 83,900,000 shares of class B common stock.
 Pro forma net tangible book value per share is determined by dividing tangible net worth, total tangible assets less total liabilities, by the aggregate number of shares of common stock outstanding, in each case on a pro forma basis.

 The price per share to the public of the shares of class A common stock in this offering exceeds the pro forma net tangible book value per share of common stock prior to the offering.
-Therefore, purchasers of shares of class A common stock in the offering will realize immediate and substantial dilution in the net tangible book value of \$ per share.
+Therefore, purchasers of shares of class A common stock in the offering will realize immediate and substantial dilution in the net tangible book value of \$20.30 per share.